BurntSushi/termcolor/doc/rg.1.md

 : Clear the file type globs previously defined for TYPE.
 This only clears the default type definitions that are found inside of ripgrep.
 Note that this must be passed to every invocation of rg.

+# CONFIGURATION FILES

+ripgrep supports reading configuration files that change ripgrep's default behavior.
+The format of the configuration file is an "rc" style and is very simple.
+It is defined by two rules:

+    1. Every line is a shell argument, after trimming ASCII whitespace.
+    2. Lines starting with '#' (optionally preceded by any amount of ASCII whitespace) are ignored.

+ripgrep will look for a single configuration file if and only if the RIPGREP_CONFIG_PATH environment variable is set and is non-empty. ripgrep will parse shell arguments from this file on startup and will behave as if the arguments in this file were prepended to any explicit arguments given to ripgrep on the command line.

+For example, if your ripgreprc file contained a single line:

+    --smart-case

+then the following command

+    RIPGREP_CONFIG_PATH=wherever/.ripgreprc rg foo

+would behave identically to the following command

+    rg --smart-case foo

+ripgrep also provides a flag, --no-config, that when present will suppress any and all support for configuration.
+This includes any future support for auto-loading configuration files from pre-determined paths.

+Conflicts between configuration files and explicit arguments are handled exactly like conflicts in the same command line invocation.
+That is, this command:

+    RIPGREP_CONFIG_PATH=wherever/.ripgreprc rg foo --case-sensitive

+is exactly equivalent to

+    rg --smart-case foo --case-sensitive

+in which case, the --case-sensitive flag would override the --smart-case flag.

 # SHELL COMPLETION